Sentiero Alberto Bonacossa is an exhilarating hiking trail that runs through the dramatic Cadini di Misurina mountain group in the Italian Dolomites.

 When the trail divides again, about 10 minutes later, take the more scenic left footpath, which skirts the summit of Monte de le Cianpedele/Monte Campedelle.
 This trail brings you face-to-face with the impressive northern Cadini di Misurina Group, which looks like the imagined backdrop of a high fantasy epic.

-Soon, you’ll see the famous Cadini di Misurina viewpoint, which is a grassy ridge sloping upwards and projecting triumphantly towards the Cadini pinnacles.
+Soon, you’ll see the famous Cadini di Misurina photo spot, which is a grassy ridge sloping upwards and projecting triumphantly towards the Cadini pinnacles.
 It looks like a small ski jump.

 The Sentiero Bonacossa Trail continues along the ledge, steadily towards this impressive viewpoint.